Kidoly/monitorflowagent/README.md

-# MonitorFlow Module
+# MonitorFlow Agent

 ### Description

-This module is used by the application [monitorflow](https://github.com/Kidoly/monitorflow) to monitor multiple servers/computer.
+This agent is used by the application [monitorflow](https://github.com/Kidoly/monitorflow) to monitor multiple servers/computer.
 It need to be installed on each server.

 ### Requirements